Home

 Highland Dancing is without doubt one of the most competitive forms of dance seen anywhere in the world today.

-Its origins lie with the Scottish clansmen, who performed many of the dances we still see today.
+Its origins lie with the clansmen from the Highlands of Scotland, who performed many of the dances we still see today.

 One of the most famous being The Highland Fling, which is said to have been a dance of triumph at the end of a battle.